patmeh1/SqlNLP_AgentFramework_demo/MEDDATA_AGENT_INTEGRATION.md

 ✓ "Display medical code 1302"
 ```

-### Business Queries (Routes to SQL Agent)
+### Business Queries (Routes to MedData Agent)
 ```
-✓ "Show me all products"
+✓ "Show me all medical slots"
-✓ "List customers in London"
+✓ "List LOINC codes in database"
-✓ "What are the top 5 selling products?"
+✓ "What are the CPMC lab tests?"
-✓ "How many orders do we have?"
+✓ "Find codes with SNOMED mapping"
 ```

 ### General Queries (Routes to General Agent)
 ```
 ✓ "What is LOINC?" (explanation, not data)
-✓ "Explain SQL databases"
+✓ "Explain SNOMED CT"
 ✓ "What are best practices for medical coding?"
 ```